rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 1. Under ‘file’, select -> New project.

 2. On the data  laboratory tab, select Import-spreadsheet, and in the pop-up, make sure to select under ‘as table: EDGES table.
-Select women-orgs.csv.
+Select `women-orgs.csv`.

 3. Click ‘next’, click finish.